Kings make 22 3s, Holmes star in 140-110 win over Hornets | WTOP News

 UP NEXT

-Hornets: At Los Angeles Clippers on Sunday.
+Hornets: At Los Angeles Clippers on Sunday night.

-Kings: Host Indiana on Sunday.
+Kings: Host Indiana on Sunday afternoon.

 More AP NBA: https://apnews.com/tag/NBA and https://twitter.com/AP_Sports